golemfactory/clay/scripts/node_integration_tests/README.md

 #### Mac OS

 To run the tests, the suite creates temporary Golem datadirs.
-As the default temporary directories on Mac are not by accessible to Docker out of the box, tests won't be able to launch Golem nodes correctly and thus will fail to run correctly .
+As the default temporary directories on Mac are not accessible to Docker out of the box, tests won't be able to launch Golem nodes correctly and thus will fail to run correctly .